 This is another impressive e.l.f. skincare product.
 This moisturizer is lightweight and non-greasy.
 The one drawback is that it is lightly fragranced, although it is paraben-free, sulfate-free, phthalate-free and cruelty-free.
 I honestly can’t believe this moisturizer is under $10.
 It even has a convenient pump to dispense the moisturizer.
 Simple and effective.

-The Ordinary 100% Plant-Derived Squalane hydrates the skin and protects the skin’s barrier.
-This is the ideal product to use as last step of your skincare routine to seal in actives and moisturize your skin.
+The Ordinary 100% Plant-Derived Squalane moisturizes the skin and protects the skin’s barrier.
+This is the ideal product to use as the last step of your skincare routine to seal in actives.
 Only a few drops are needed as the formula is highly emollient but surprisingly light.

 Squalane is non-irritating so it may benefit those with sensitive skin as well.
 You can even use a few drops periodically on the dry ends of your hair.
 I keep this on hand especially for use during the colder winter months.

 It’s rather difficult to find a sunscreen that I would recommend under $10 and this is an area of your skincare routine where you don’t want to be cheap since protecting your skin from the sun is one of the most important parts of your skincare routine.
 This mineral sunscreen even made it to my best drugstore mineral sunscreen list this year.
 Etude House Sunprise Light and Airy Finish Sun Milk SPF50+ / PA+++ provides SPF50 sun protection, dries to a matte finish, and really is weightless on the skin.
 For more details on sunscreen protection levels, check out my post on the best drugstore mineral sunscreens.

 This is an ideal sunscreen for those with oily skin.
 The only drawback is that the formula contains alcohol which can be drying to skin if you use this product every day.
 There is a light scent that dissipates after application.
 UPDATE: This sunscreen may be priced at slightly over $10, but still a very affordable and effective mineral sunscreen.